Rural Urban Nexus – Global Sustainable Land Use and Urbanisation (RUN)

-Between 2016 and 2019 the project "Rural Urban Nexus – Global sustainable land use and urbanisation" developed conceptual approaches and policy recommendations directed at an integrated and sustainable rural and urban development.
+Between 2016 and 2019 the project "Rural Urban Nexus – Global sustainable land use and urbanization" developed conceptual approaches and policy recommendations directed at an integrated and sustainable rural and urban development.

-The future of urbanisation also has implications for the relationship between cities and their surrounding rural areas.
-Both have always been interconnected and related over the exchange of goods, services, people, ecosystem services, exchange of knowledge, trade etc..
-Through changes in economic patterns, ICT innovations, regional urbanisation and through the exchange of goods and people across further distances, the borders between cities and rural areas are becoming increasingly blurred.
+The future of urbanization also has implications for the relationship between cities and their surrounding rural areas.
+Both have always been interconnected and related over the exchange of goods, services, people, ecosystem services, exchange of knowledge, trade etc. Through changes in economic patterns, ICT innovations, regional urbanization and through the exchange of goods and people across further distances, the borders between cities and rural areas are becoming increasingly blurred.

 At the same time, policies for rural and urban development continue to be largely disconnected and rarely discussed from an integrated perspective, leading to an often cited rural-urban-dichotomy.
 For the sustainability of cities and their surrounding region, it is therefore crucial to develop concepts, instruments and governance principles that can address the increasing necessity of integrated planning.